 In its regulations for enforcing the Affordable Care Act, the IRS singles out three situations of unpaid absence from the job that all employers who must be ACA-compliant need to take into account when tracking an employee’s eligibility for health insurance:

-For employers using the look-back measurement method to determine full-time status, the IRS allows use of one of two methods of calculating averages to account for this time:
+When using the Look-Back measurement method to determine full-time status, the IRS allows employers to use one of these two methods of calculating averages to account for this time:

 The important factor to note is that the results of either method will always be identical for determining the average hours per week.

-- Using the first method, we test them within the measurement period for only the actual time they worked – not the six weeks of unpaid leave.
-So instead of using 52 weeks, we take 1,421 and divide that by 46 weeks to get an average of 30.89 hours a week.
+METHOD 1 would test the employee within the measurement period for only the actual time they worked – not the six weeks of unpaid leave.
+So instead of using 52 weeks, 1,421 would be divided by 46 weeks to get an average of 30.89 hours a week.

-- Using the second method, we do the same thing, get the average hours per week that they worked while not on unpaid leave, and then credit the unpaid leave time with those average hours.
+The Integrity Data ACA Solution will use METHOD 2, by getting the average hours per week that the employee worked while not on unpaid leave, and then credit the unpaid leave time with those average hours.

 - Use for your own ACA compliance needs (even let us do it for you!)

 - Refer to your clients